s2005/win-cli-mcp-server/docs/tasks/06-update-tool-handlers-and-resource-providers.md

 ## Overview and Problem Statement

 The tool listing and resource providers need to be updated to work with the new configuration structure.
-Currently, the `ListToolsRequestSchema` handler builds tool descriptions using the flat configuration, and the resource provider exposes the old configuration format.
-We need to update these handlers to use resolved configurations and provide accurate, shell-specific information.
+The handlers should use resolved configurations and provide accurate, shell-specific information.

-### Current Issues
+### Requirements

-- Tool descriptions don't reflect shell-specific settings
+- Tool descriptions should reflect shell-specific settings
-- Execute command description lists all shells from config, not just enabled ones
+- Execute command description should list only enabled shells
-- Resource provider exposes internal configuration structure
+- Resource provider should expose clean configuration structure
-- No way to see resolved configuration for specific shells
+- Provide access to resolved configuration for specific shells
-- Tool input schemas are static and don't reflect actual configuration
+- Tool input schemas should be dynamic based on actual configuration

 ## Technical Implementation Details